Are you looking for the best autobiography books? I’ve got you covered.

 In her memoir, Michelle invites you into her world, detailing the experiences that have defined her from her childhood to the White House.

-What’s in it for you: An intimate, remarkable memoir by the former First Lady of the United States.
+What’s in it for you: An intimate, remarkable autobiography book by the former First Lady of the United States.

 Tina Fey had a dream to become a comedian on TV one day.